 We can often get to where we want to be (in this case, a motivated state of mind) by taking away what’s holding us back.
 We simplify our situation to open it up to where we want to be.

-By the time we’re through here you will have a heightened awareness for those things that are killing your motivation and you will have a set of tools to eliminate them immediately.
+By the time we’re through here you will have a heightened awareness for those things killing your motivation.
+More importantly, you’ll have a set of tools to eliminate them immediately.

 This is a long post so go ahead and skip to the Murderer currently tormenting you.
-Here is the list of them in order: Ingratitude, Envy, Impatience, Overwhelm, Inaction, Loss of Meaning, and No Skin in the Game.
+Enjoy and Godspeed!

 This guy is a bitch to shake.
 Every day I have to kill him.
 When Ingratitude is around it’s hard to get anything done because it’s stuck in the past.
 All it sees is everything that isn’t here that ‘should’ be.
 When I do finally get some work done it’s with a grudge and so it sucks.
 Work becomes a grudge instead of a source of optimal experiences.